dom3d/LearningProtoactorNetOnOSX/README.md

 ## To be done (might be wrong here)

-**Actor:** Unit that processes messages.
+**Actor:** A reactive unit that processes messages.
 A message is not passed directly but via a context object.
 If the actor is a stateless function, the same instance could be used to process messages from different "protocactor-process" mailboxes.
 Otherwise a new instance has to be created for each "protoactor-process".

+**Props**  The 'Props' is taken from movies and theather and is an object used on stage or on screen by actors during a performance or screen production
+Think of "Recipe" for the creation of an Actor, sometimes it's also referred to as "kind".
+You register a kind by handing over a Prop.
+(Actor)Producer: creates a new Actor.
+MailboxProducer creates a new mailbox.
+Message routing middleware configuration, Supervision Strategy.
+A cluster is patitioned automatically by 'kind' using a PartitionActor.
+('Kind' as a partition is also referred as Grain?)

+**PID**: string ID given by the ProcessRegistry.
+ID to identify an process but also holds a reference to the process.
+Spawning creates the ID.
+Each time an actor is spawned, a new mailbox is created and associated with the PID.
+Messages are sent to the mailbox.

+**ProcessRegistry**:
+Provides IDs for new Actor instances.

+**Remote**: Short for 'Remote-System.
+Think of a (gRPC) server "node" that can hold and process actors and talk to other nodes.
+Remote Start will start the gRPC server on the given IP and Port.
+The node can spawn known kinds of actors.

+**Cluster**: 'Cluster' is a Remote System Server Node with per Actor-Prop-Kind partition that joins the 3rd party cluster provider.

+**Grain (Virtual Actor)**: http://proto.actor/docs/what%20is%20protoactor   Automatic placement strategy for Actors in a Cluster based on hash table

+## Deeper topics

 **Mailbox:** is the thing that receives and holds messages.